vineelko/patina/docs/src/concepts.md

 Due to the monolithic nature of the pure rust DXE Core, this complex system for platform configuration is no longer necessary.
-Instead, we can perform configuration in code, and share configuration values between the dxe_core and any driver being compiled as a part of the dxe_core.
+Instead, we can perform configuration in code, and share configuration values between the DXE Core and any driver being compiled as a part of the DXE Core.
 To learn how to effectively do configuration in code, please review the [Configuration in Code](dev/principles/config.md) section of the Best practices Chapter.